kaicataldo/hyper-hybrid-reduced-contrast/README.md

-# Hybrid Reduced Contrast for Hyperterm
+# Hybrid Reduced Contrast for Hyper

-A port of the [Hybrid Reduced Contrast theme ](https://github.com/w0ng/vim-hybrid) for Hyperterm.
+A port of the [Hybrid Reduced Contrast theme ](https://github.com/w0ng/vim-hybrid) for Hyper.